 With the right platforms, both inside and outside the container, you can best take advantage of the culture and process changes you’ve implemented.

 Using Kubernetes in production

-That’s where Red Hat OpenShift comes in.
-OpenShift is Kubernetes for the enterprise—and a lot more.
-OpenShift includes all of the extra pieces of technology that makes Kubernetes powerful and viable for the enterprise, including: registry, networking, telemetry, security, automation, and services.
-With OpenShift, your developers can make new containerized apps, host them, and deploy them in the cloud with the scalability, control, and orchestration that can turn a good idea into new business quickly and easily.
+With Red Hat OpenShift Container Platform, your developers can make new containerized apps, host them, and deploy them in the cloud with the scalability, control, and orchestration that can turn a good idea into new business quickly and easily.

 You can try using Red Hat OpenShift to automate your container operations with a free 60 day evaluation.

 Develop, deploy, and manage your containers—anywhere, at any scale.